When your flight is delayed - or worse, cancelled - do you simply accept it, or do you seek compensation?

 Like millions of air passengers, I've been there.
 I know how powerless you feel and how unfair it is.
 Chances are, thousands of passengers worldwide are stuck with a disturbed flight just like you that very same day.

 Your flight is already a bad experience - but it could get better:

 The EU Regulation 261/2004 is here to defend air passenger rights.
 Even though airlines don't advertise it, you can claim up to 600€ for your cancelled or delayed flights.

 Only 2% of air passengers that are eligible successfully claim their compensation every year.
+It means that 98% do not even claim it.
 Don't be one of them.
 Know your rights, and how to claim what is owed to you by the airline.

 If you want to know how to claim compensation for a cancelled or delayed flight, read on!

 How to Claim Compensation for a Delayed or Cancelled Flight